jeanbza/git-swift-todo-tutorial/README.md

 1. We are obligated by an NDA *not to post any screenshots*.
 Sorry!
 We'll add them when the NDA lifts.
 1. Much of xCode 6 is in flux - we are developing for *xCode 6 Beta 3*.
 We will update as we go and update that message.
+1. This tutorial is based on [apple's xcode 5 todo tutorial](https://developer.apple.com/library/ios/referencelibrary/GettingStarted/RoadMapiOS/index.html#//apple_ref/doc/uid/TP40011343-CH2-SW1), which is an excellent place to look for auxilliary context (and screenshots!)
-1. Checkout the Todo folder for the completed code
+1. Check out the Todo folder for the completed code

 ## Installing This App